vaneseltine/nominally/paper.md

 `Nominally` began from a fork of `python-nameparser`, initially aiming to refactor code and improve certain test cases.
-Development continued through a complete overhaul, and `nominally` now accurately handles a wider range of names without requiring user customization.
+Development continued through a complete overhaul, and `nominally` now accurately handles a greater range of names without requiring user customization.
 `Probablepeople` and `name-cleaver`
-both cast a wider nat, simultaneously addressing capture of multiple names, politicians, or companies.
+both cast a wider net, simultaneously addressing capture of multiple names, politicians, or companies.
 By narrowing the scope to single human names, `nominally` loses the broader applications of these packages